 Ministry of Clouds is the brainchild of Bernice Ong and Julian Forwood, which has achieved cult status in a short amount of time due to their beautifully crafted wines.
 They produce produce classic wines that show delicate attention to detail, wines which speak of the lands that they come from, providing a sense of season and place, wines with perfect ripeness yet showing some tension, restraint and poise complete with a crunchy texture, delicate balance and a somewhat modest built.
 Each wine is naturally fermented in individual vineyard plots, following their organic, minimal intervention winemaking and viticultural philosophy.
-Their wines that show balance and texture, whilst showcasing some of the best fruit quality Australia has to offer.